 To do this activity each student will need a picture of a face.
 A fun way to engage the students can be to have them use their own face.
 If using a Chromebook or other device with a webcam, the student can insert their snapshot directly into the Doc as follows:

 - Scroll to page 2 of the "Golden Ratio Face" Google Doc and click below the line that reads "Insert image of your face below".

-- Click the "Take snapshot" button to take your picture.
+- Click the camera button to take your picture.

-- If you like it, click "Select" to insert it into the Doc.
+- If you like it, click "Insert" to add it to the Doc.

 If the student does not want to use their own face, they could certainly use an image of someone else, such as a celebrity or someone from history.
 The key is to find an image where the person is looking straight forward so accurate measurements can be made.

 Whatever method is used to insert an image, you may want to crop and resize the image after inserting it to make the face as large as possible for easy measuring.